 Today, I want to talk about another very important part of the educational process… physical education (PE).
-Back in my early school days, PE was one of the favorite parts of my day, a time in which we had a break from our desks and classroom work.
+Back in my early school days, PE was one of my favorite parts of my day, a time in which we had a break from our desks and classroom work.
 A time in which we played games and were able to interact with our peers in that loud, silly way kids often do.
 I’m sure you all lovingly remember PE like I do.
 Talking to different people I’ve met, many of them did not have the same experience with PE that I did and don’t remember it quite as fondly.
 Unfortunately, this is the case for many kids.
-PE, while a phenomenal concept, intended to teach children gross motor skills and body awareness, can often be discouraging for children especially with physical or cognitive impairments.
-This is where school-based PTs come in!
-Part of our role is to assist & facilitate participation in PE.
+PE, while a phenomenal concept, intended to teach children gross motor skills and body awareness, can often be discouraging for children, especially with physical or cognitive impairments.
+This is where school-based physical therapy comes in!
+Part of a physical therapist’s role is to assist & facilitate participation in PE classes.

 However, before we get into the specifics about how this is done let’s talk about the basics of PE.
 Different states have different curricula however generally the goals or objectives of the class are relatively similar.
 To give y’all a concrete example here is the link to North Carolina’s Essential Standards for Physical Education (https://www.dpi.nc.gov/media/3965/open).